 - How long is the storm expected to last?

 You won’t have answers to all these questions right away.
 But it’s your job to make sure that as the storm develops and you can answer these questions, you pass that information on to your people.

 This is where Event Pages come in.
 An Event Page is a real-time information hub to link companies with their employees during any event, particularly an ongoing situation where the flow of information is constant.
 This allows you to direct your employees to a single webpage where they can find the most up-to-date information.

 Think of an Event Page like a social media page, dedicated strictly to a single event.
 The page can be named “January 2018 Winter Storm,” for example.
 An administrator can quickly set up the page from their AlertMedia dashboard and automatically send every affected employee a message with a link directing them to the Event Page.
 Admins can then update the page continuously without having to send a new notification every time something changes.

 Whether it be a blizzard, power outage, road closure, or office closure, this will put all of the related information in one place—with no limits to message length.
 Employees visit a single page where they can find updates, photos and videos, pertinent documents, and even moderated employee comment streams.

 You can also include advice, such as safety tips for working in cold weather, or information on the steps your business is taking to prepare for the storm.

-Want to learn more about how AlertMedia can keep your employees safe this winter?
+Interested in how AlertMedia can help your business this winter?